Connection Chair Information

 - Reserve event location, and ask for a confirmation of all details in writing.
 Visit the site, if possible, or ask about directions, parking, handicapped access, restrooms and rain plans (if outdoors).
 If you need audio/visual equipment, determine costs, and make arrangements.
 Some locations will allow you to bring your own equipment, but others will not.

-- At least four weeks before the event, contact Geoff Semenuk in the Alumni & Parent Engagement Office at email@example.com or (610) 328-8453.
+- With as much lead time as possible, contact Geoff Semenuk in the Alumni & Parent Engagement Office at firstname.lastname@example.org or (610) 328-8453.
+Note: In non-pandemic times, a month's notice is best, but the difficult times dictate compressed timelines.
 Provide the event details so the invitation can be created, emailed, or mailed through the postal system.

 - The invitation should indicate an explanation of the event, date and time, place, price (discounts, if any), contact person and phone number, registration deadline and contact name, details regarding admission to the event, directions, and parking information.